“Onsen” Japanese Hot Springs

 Wash Carefully

-• Washing carefully BEFORE you enter the water is the most important part (except for maybe remembering to take off your clothes).
+• Washing carefully BEFORE you enter the water is the most important part.

 • Most Japanese baths will have small stools to sit on and a separate washing area away from the water.
 In very simple or very traditional baths, however, you’ll need to crouch by the edge of the bath and scoop bathwater directly out to rinse yourself — it’s okay in these baths if you don’t have soap.